rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - A capability flag is used to indicate whether the server might use distributed notifications.

 - the *update-complete* notifications, or the equivalent *complete* leaf as part of an *update* notification are generated per Message Publisher, and scoped as such.
 I.e., this may require clients to count and correlate update complete indications across Message Publishers for a given subscription.

-The key model and behavior changes are:

-- A per-subscription configuration parameter indicates whether multiple publishers are allowed, with three states:
-  - `non-distributed` (default, multiple publishers not allowed),
-  - `distributed` (multiple publishers required; otherwise the subscription is rejected),
-  - `distributed-optional` (server decides whether to use distributed publishers).
-- A `publisher-id` is added as an augmentation to the update envelope (not inside the update messages themselves).
-This differs from {{I-D.ietf-netconf-distributed-notif}} and keeps the update contents unchanged while still identifying the source publisher for each update.
-- Subscription lifecycle notifications include a leaf-list of `publisher-id` values.
-If the list of publishers changes mid-subscription, a `subscription-modified` notification is generated.
-- The per-update `complete` flag (or equivalent `update-complete` notification) is scoped per publisher, i.e., per `publisher-id`.
-- The capabilities model is extended to indicate whether the device allows distributed publishers.

-Further clarifications intended by this approach are:

-- Publisher-id allocation is decided by the server.
-Publisher-ids are global to the server (or publishing subsystem) and shared across subscriptions, i.e., they are not allocated per subscription but per publishing process.
-- Transport parameters are identical for each publisher transport session to the same receiver for a given subscription.
-- Different publishers may publish entries for the same list, but any given list entry MUST be published by exactly one publisher at any point in time.
-If the publishing responsibility for entries changes, this is reflected by an update to the publisher-id list and a `subscription-modified` notification.

-Open questions:

-(1) Do we want to add this capability into the base YANG Push v2 draft, or does it introduce too much complexity in the base draft?

-(2) Does it make sense for the configuration to be per subscription, or should this just be a global flag to indicate that subscriptions may be decomposed to multiple publisher processes?
-Alternatively, should this always be allowed, and if so does that put more burden on the collector?

-(3) Is having the update-complete notification per publisher sufficient?

 # Core YANG Push v2 YANG Data Model {#ietf-yang-push-2-yang}